 - ROI estimated at >$7m annually

-ASU @ Mesa City Center and The Plaza @ Mesa City Center reached a milestone as the Mesa City Council approved the selection of DPR Construction as the Construction Manager at Risk for both projects on November 4, 2019.
+ASU @ Mesa City Center and The Plaza @ Mesa City Center reached a milestone as the Mesa City Council approved the Guaranteed Maximum Price for infrastructure improvements that will support both projects on November 4, 2019.
 Additionally, Mesa’s Design Review Board approved the project at it’s meeting on November 12, 2019.

-The new building is expected to be open to more than 750 students and faculty for the Fall 2021 semester.
+The new building is expected to be open to more than 750 students and faculty for the Spring 2022 semester.
 The ground floor will contain a large exhibition gallery, screening theaters and a social café.
 The upper floors will include a mix of production studios, fabrication labs, flexible classrooms and innovative spaces for collaborations with community and industry.
-Unique to this building will be a 3,000 square foot enhanced immersion studio where users can create augmented realities and map virtual spaces onto physical environments.
+Unique to this building will be a 2,800 square foot enhanced immersion studio where users can create augmented realities and map virtual spaces onto physical environments.

 In addition to the primary academic programs, a number of co-curricular programs are planned to amplify the student experience and connect the facility’s programs to the larger innovation district.
 So far, those programs include Entrepreneurship + Innovation and FilmSpark.

-The Plaza @ Mesa City Center is a two to three acre gathering place, located just south of the ASU building, with a large open community space, water features and seasonal ice rink.
+The Plaza @ Mesa City Center is a two acre gathering place, located just south of the ASU building, with a large open community space, water features and seasonal ice rink.

 Examples of projects from this design and construction team include: